awslabs/data-solutions-framework-on-aws/website/docs/constructs/index.md

 # Data solutions framework on AWS

-DSF on AWS is an open-source framework that simplifies implementation and delivery of integrated, customizable, and ready-to-deploy solutions that address the most common data analytics requirements.
+DSF on AWS is an open source framework that simplifies implementation and delivery of integrated, customizable, and ready-to-deploy solutions to address the most common data analytics requirements.

 ![DSF on AWS Overview](../../static/img/aws-dsf-overview.png)